 The line between employee and contractor is likely to become increasingly nuanced, particularly as digital platforms and automation continue to transform labor markets.

-There is also growing interest in federal-level portable benefits legislation that could provide a safety net for freelancers without requiring full employment classification.
+There is also growing interest in portable benefits and other hybrid worker-protection models that do not require full employment classification.

 Hiring entities should monitor regulatory updates and adjust policies accordingly to stay ahead of legal risk and workforce expectations.